dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 * dialog - the captured conversation in its original form (e.g. text, audio or video)

+* encrypted form - vCon in the signed??? and encrypted form

 * file - a data block either included or referenced in a vCon

 * object - JSON object containing key and value pairs